ghc/ghc/docs/users_guide/using-warnings.rst

 .. ghc-flag:: -Wpartial-type-signatures
     :shortdesc: warn about holes in partial type signatures when :extension:`PartialTypeSignatures` is enabled.
 Not applicable when
-        :extension:`PartialTypesignatures` is not enabled, in which case errors are generated for such holes.
-See :ref:`partial-type-signatures`.
+        :extension:`PartialTypeSignatures` is not enabled, in which case errors are generated for such holes.
     :type: dynamic
     :reverse: -Wno-partial-type-signatures
     :category: